xlladdins/xll/docs/Excel4MacrosE-G.md

 **FORMAT.SIZE**?(width, height)

-Width    specifies the width of the selected object, measured in points.
+Width&nbsp;&nbsp;&nbsp;&nbsp;specifies the width of the selected object, measured in points.
 A point is 1/72nd of an inch.

-Height    specifies the height of the selected object, measured in points.
+Height&nbsp;&nbsp;&nbsp;&nbsp;specifies the height of the selected object, measured in points.

 You do not always have to use both arguments.
 For example, if you specify height and not width, the height changes but the width does not.